gabkov/java-blockchain/README.md

 # Java blockchain with Spring

+I made this project to learn about blockchain and Bitcoin in general, because my further goal is to develop a bitcoin wallet.
-This project is an UTXO blockchain just like the king of all cryptocurrencies: Bitcoin.
+This is an UTXO blockchain just like the king of all cryptocurrencies: Bitcoin.
 Currently it is just a simple **Spring** back-end api, with enpoints like:
   - /api/genesis
   - /api/new-wallet
   - /api/new-transaction